-- Deploy a Windows Web server (IIS) to manage the presentation layer, with an IBM i server for both business logic and data access layers.
+- Deploy a Windows Web server (IIS) to manage the presentation tier, with an IBM i server for both business logic and data access tiers.

-- Deploy a Linux server with the Apache HTTP Server to manage the presentation layer, a Windows application server (IIS) for the business logic layer, with another Windows server (SQL Server) for the data access layer.
+- Deploy a Linux server with the Apache HTTP Server to manage the presentation tier, a Windows application server (IIS) for business logic, with another Windows server (SQL Server) for the data access tier.